carltheperson/advanced-js-objects/chapters/chapter-3.md

 console.log(obj) // { myKey: "Hello!" }
 ```

 > 💡 Descriptors are managed by the internals of JavaScript.
-They are not actually real objects, but are instead kept in a more primitive internal structure[descriptor-type^].
+They are not actually real objects, but are instead kept in a more primitive internal structure[^descriptor-type].
 However, when we interact with descriptors they are converted to objects.
 This gives them a familiar form.
 For sake of simplicity, assume that descriptors are objects.
 >
 > This also explains why descriptor members are called *attributes* and not properties.
 They are represented to us as object properties but aren’t actually kept as such.
 >